Public Enemies (Review)

 Public Enemies

-Genre: Biography, Crime, Drama, History, Thriller Release Date: 23/07/2009 Runtime: 140 minutes Country: USA
+Genre: Biography, Crime, Drama Release Date: 23/07/2009 Runtime: 140 minutes Country: USA

 ----

-Director: Michael Mann Cast:
+Director: Michael Mann Writer(s):

-Public Enemies (Review), reviewed by Anders Wotzke on 2009-07-29T19:51:02+00:00 rating 2.5 out of 5
+Public Enemies (Review), reviewed by Anders Wotzke on 2009-07-29T19:51:02+00:00 rating 2.5 out of5

 Michael Mann’s Miami Vice was certainly stylish, but the horribly convoluted plot and bland characterisations made it about as appealing as Colin Farrell’s mullet.
 In Public Enemies, Mann makes his apology by enlisting charismatic heartthrob Johnny Depp to portray notorious American bank robber John Dillinger.
 Whilst Depp sure does make up for Farrell’s mullet, it’s clear that Mann has yet to renounce all his other vices.
 He still under-develops his characters and has a nonsensical love for digital cinematography, causing this two-and-a -half-hour game of cat and mouse to lose momentum faster than a contestant on The Biggest Loser.